 Polly Thomas – Award winning producer and director, Producer and Director of the film, ‘Shout’ – one of six commissions of the Landlines and Watermarks project 2017 in response to the 2015 Floods across the Calder Valley, which was screened in Hebden Bridge and at The People’s Fair in September/ October 2017, at the Piece Hall, Halifax.Polly works across BBC and community networks, comedy and straight drama.

 Bryan Tweddle - Sculptor, designing and making for Theatre, Opera, Ballet, Street Performance, Television, Film, Animation, Educational Projects, Exhibition and Carnival.
 He is the Artistic Director of Nuit des Lampion in Luxembourg and the Festival of Light in Trier, Germany.
 Bryan led the commissioned Fire and Water team from Sowerby Bridge who created the giant goose for the Landlines and Watermarks project which appeared at the Sowerby Bridge Rush Bearings and The People’s Fair as part of the opening programme for the newly refurbished Piece Hall, Halifax.

 Alison Duddle – a puppet and mask artist and director, Alison has worked with Handmade Parade, Thingumajig, Horse and Bamboo Theatre, she works both nationally and internationally.
 Alison directed the Todmorden commission ‘Grow with the Flow’ for Landlines and Watermarks.

-2. Best Kept Secrets: What does the new General Data Protection Regulation mean for you?
-18.04.18
+BEST KEPT SECRETS - What does the new General Data Protection Regulation mean for you?
+18th April 2018